Friedrich Ferdinand Schnitzer

-Friedrich Ferdinand Schnitzer was a prominent architect and builder who was the principal architect for many structures listed on the National Register of Historic Places, including the Ohio State Reformatory in Mansfield, Ohio.
-Schnitzer developed original sketches designing the building to resemble the Bavarian castles he remembered from his youth in Kempten, Bavaria.
+Friedrich Ferdinand Schnitzer (F.F.
+Schnitzer) (October 1840 - 11 November 1910) was an architect and builder who was the principal architect for many structures listed on the National Register of Historic Places, including the Ohio State Reformatory in Mansfield, Ohio.

+Biography

+Schnitzer was born in Kempten, Allgäu, Bavaria, where his family owned an estate on 200 acres.
+He attended University of Berlin.
+In 1859, his family emigrated to the United States and he earned degree as an architect in Ohio.
+In January 1863, he married Louise Marie Bachman Schnitzer.
 He lived in Delaware, Ohio and then Mansfield, Ohio.
 His business became Schnitzer & Son when he was joined by one of his sons.
 His father and one of his sons were also named Friedrich Schnitzer.

-The Richland County Infirmary replaced the prior building that burned in 1878.
+He had 9 children and he designed a house for each of them.

 He bid on culvert construction projects in Plymouth Township.